 So, you have a tagDiv WordPress theme installed and running.
 You start creating great content and then Oops! something’s wrong.
-Don’t worry!
-In this article, we’ll tackle the most frequent causes that can affect the powerful tagDiv Composer page builder.
+In this guide, we’ll go into the most frequent causes that can affect the powerful front-end tagDiv Composer page builder.
 We’ll go beyond the error message to give you a solution to your particular problem.

-If you’re searching for the tutorials on how to use the tagDiv Composer page builder, please use this link.
+If you’re searching for the tutorials on how to use the tagDiv Composer page builder, please follow the steps from our documentation.

 Various reasons can interfere in your creative processes.
 Plugin conflicts, hosting limitation, and more can affect the way tagDiv Composer is working.
 We’ve made a top five list of causes and added solutions to help you get back on track as fast as possible.